Washington, Illinois: History

-Washington was founded in 1825 by William Holland Sr., who came from North Carolina and was hired by the U.S. government to provide blacksmith services to the local Native Americans.
+Washington was settled in 1825 by William Holland Sr., who came from North Carolina and was hired by the U.S. government to provide blacksmith services to the local Native Americans.
 During his long and eventful life, he was married three times, and was the father of twenty-one children: fourteen by his first wife and seven by his second wife.
 He had eighty-two grandchildren and fifty great-grandchildren.
 He died in Washington on November 27, 1871, at the age of ninety-one.
-The post office (and later the city) was originally named Holland's Grove in 1833 before being renamed in honor of the first U.S. president, George Washington, in 1837.
+The post office (and later the city) was originally named Holland's Grove on February 12, 1833 before being renamed in honor of the first U.S. president, George Washington, on September 13, 1837.

 In the 1920s, a man named George Heyl put Washington on the map as the home of the famous Heyl Pony Farm.
 Some of the original barns still exist on North Main Street.
-The Heyl Pony Farm supplied Shetland ponies to buyers around the world; George Heyl also raised pure bred poultry.
+The Heyl Pony Farm supplied Shetland ponies to buyers around the world; George Heyl also raised purebred poultry.
 When Heyl died suddenly in 1932, it was recorded as one of the largest funerals ever held in Washington.

-Another local site of interest is the "old canning factory", which is now occupied by American Allied Railway Equipment Company Inc. In 1943, the canning factory (which after the war was run by the Libby's company) had a shortage of workers, and the government needed K rations and canned goods to feed the troops.
-So 50 captured German soldiers from the prisoner of war camp known as Camp Ellis in Fulton County were brought in.
+Another local site of interest is the "old canning factory", which is now occupied by American Allied Railway Equipment Company, Inc. In 1943, the canning factory (which after the war was run by the Libby's company) had a shortage of workers, and the government needed K rations and canned goods to feed the troops.
+To meet the demand, fifty captured German soldiers from the prisoner of war camp known as Camp Ellis in Fulton County were brought in.
 The Washington sub-camp was first commanded by Colonel John S. Sullivan, and later by Captain T. A. Cox.
 The POWs were brought in on the old rail line that ran down Wood Street (the foundation of a sentry tower can be seen just northeast of the intersection of Wood and Jefferson near the entrance to the bike trail).
 They were trucked from the camp to various local farms to help with the pumpkin harvest.
 The prisoners were allowed no visitors, nor could residents speak to the prisoners.
-An exception was made for local ministers, such as Pastor Kammeyer from St. Mark's Lutheran who spoke fluent German and ministered to the POWs spiritual needs.
+An exception was made for local ministers, such as Pastor Kammeyer from St. Mark's Lutheran Church, who spoke fluent German and ministered to the POWs' spiritual needs.

 A new community center, named Five Points Washington, opened in October 2007.
-The facility houses the Washington Public Library, a performing arts center, swimming pools, fitness center, and banquet center.
+The facility houses the Washington District Library, a performing arts center, swimming pools, fitness center, and banquet center.